Strength Training: The Ultimate Guide for Building Muscle and Increasing Endurance

 Core

-The core muscles are located in the stomach, lower back, and pelvis area.
-These muscles are essential for maintaining good posture, protecting the back, and connecting upper and lower body movements.
-By targeting these muscle groups through exercises like bridges, planks, and Russian twists, you can improve your core strength and stability.
+The core muscles are present in the stomach, lower back, and pelvis area.
+These muscles assist in good body posture, back protection, and linking the upper and lower body movements, which makes them very important.
+These muscles can be targeted through exercises such as best bridges, planks, rotatory body twists, and so on and the person beneficiary will be the core strength and stability.

 Equipment And Their Uses